mverouden/blogdown-academic/content/post/2020-04-08-r-installation-macos/index.md

 8. The installer will finally ask you whether you want to keep or move to R installer package to the trashbin.
 Click ‘Move to Bin’ to discard the installer package.

 {{% alert note %}}
-Congratulations :satisfied:, you now have R 3.6.3 installed on your mac!
+Congratulations :satisfied:, you now have R 3.6.3 or higher installed on your mac!
 Before actively using the R application, some configuration will be required.
 The configuration is described in the next section.
 {{% /alert %}}

 ## Configure the R application on macOS